dbt-labs/docs.getdbt.com/website/blog/2022-05-19-redshift-configurations-dbt-model-optimizations.md

 We have a few options:

 - **Distribute by `all`**
-If it’s a table that updates frequently this may not be the best route.
+But if it’s a table that updates frequently, this may not be the best route.
 ![Key-Based-All.gif](/img/blog/2022-05-19-redshift-configurations-dbt-model-optimizations/Key-Based-All.gif)

 - **Distribute by `even`**
 But then our nodes need to communicate when `visitors` is joined to `anonymous_visitor_profiles`.

   If you decide to do something like this, you should consider what your *largest* datasets are first and distribute using appropriate keys to co-locate that data.
 Then, benchmark the run times with your additional tables distributed with all or even  - the additional time may be something you can live with!
 ![Key-Based-Even.gif](/img/blog/2022-05-19-redshift-configurations-dbt-model-optimizations/Key-Based-Even.gif)

 - **Distribute by key**
 Distributing the `anonymous_visitor_profiles` with a key in this situation won’t really do anything, since you’re not co-locating any data!
-For example, we could change to distribute by `mask_id`, but then we’d have to distribute the `visitors` table by `mask_id` and then you’d end up in the same boat as last time!
+For example, we could change to distribute by `mask_id`, but then we’d have to distribute the `visitors` table by `mask_id` and then you’d end up in the same boat again with the `known_visitor_profiles` model!

 Thankfully with dbt, distributing isn’t our only option.